f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 curl http://10.1.20.102/endpoint2
 ```

-The expected output should look like:
+The expected output should look like this:
 ```
 OK.
 Endpoint - 1
 ```